ajtran303/node_calc/README.md

 # calc.js

 A command-line calculator written in Node.js with Mocha for testing.
+Tutorial from Tania Rascia [link](https://www.taniarascia.com/unit-testing-in-javascript/).

 ## Installation